 The two approaches, PQC and QKD, have different capabilities.
-While PQC can have a wide variety of cryptographic functions and can already be deployed in a wide variety of systems, its reliance on the hardness of mathematical problems means there is always a latent risk of exposure to new quantum algorithms.
-On the other hand, QKD generates and distributes keys based on the principles of quantum physics.
-This technology, used for secure key exchange, relies on quantum physical phenomena and it is thus immune to attacks from both classical and quantum computers, making it a future-proof solution.
+While PQC can have a wide variety of cryptographic functions and can already be deployed in a wide variety of systems, its reliance on the hardness of mathematical problems means there is always a latent risk of exposure to new quantum algorithms or classical attacks.
+On the other hand, QKD generates and distributes symmetric keys based on the principles of quantum physics.
+This technology, used for secure key exchange, relies on quantum physical phenomena and it is supposed to be immune to attacks from both classical and quantum computers, making it a future-proof solution but as ever there is always a latent risk of exposure to new attacks.
 However, the adoption of QKD requires additional hardware and a costly infrastructure, which slows down its implementation.
+Also, side-channel attacks need to be taken care of, to ensure that the QKD infrastructure doesn't unveil information about the secret quantum states to adversaries.
 It is foreseen that a quantum-secure world will be built upon a layered security approach, combining different building blocks from the classical, PQC, and QKD domains.

 A further cybersecurity application based on QT is the QRNG, which leverages quantum physics to develop a TRNG.
-Unlike non-quantum TRNGs, the entropy (i.e., the source of the randomness) is not generated in a chaotic (i.e., uncontrolled) way.
-QRNGs can be fully modelled, and are thus maximally controlled, yet still generate a "surprise", which is then processed to generate private and secret keys.
-QRNGs are discussed in Section 4.3.
-QRNGs also add value to classical symmetric cryptography, as the entropy of an RNG determines the true security level of the related encryption.
+Unlike non-quantum TRNGs, the entropy (i.e., the source of the randomness) is not generated by a deterministic process, such as